 Band E: Less Than 8 Hours of Supply

-Band E is the lowest tier, with less than 8 hours of daily supply at approximately N35 to N40 per kWh.
+Band E is the lowest service tier in the standard NERC service-band ladder, with at least 4 hours of daily supply and below the Band D commitment.
 Many rural and underserved communities fall into this band.
-While the per-unit cost is lowest, the limited supply makes grid electricity almost supplementary to alternative power sources.
+While the approved per-unit cost is usually lower, the limited supply can make grid electricity only one part of a household’s energy mix.

 How Your Bill Is Calculated